whitehotlogic/Resolution/README.md

 ```

 Known Issues:
-* If your monitors are positioned out of their physical order, icons can show up in weird places after setting resolution with this code.
+* If your monitors are physically positioned out of the driver-determined order, icons can show up in weird places after setting resolution with this code.
 Workaround: Configure "Auto-Arrange" for desktop icons.

 TODO:
 * gitignore all the junk in this repository that doesn't need to be there